SpicyHamBoi/SpicyHamBoi/README.md

 ## SpicyHamBoi
 Hey there, I'm SpicyHamBoi (for short Spicy) I got into coding around May 2020 and it's something I genuinely enjoy doing now and will continue doing.
 I know python and java pretty well now and also know HTML and Kotlin.
-The majority of my projects are coded in python or java or html.
-I eventually want to get into C, C++, Go, and JavaScript, CSS.
+Most of my projects are coded in python or java or html.
+I would want to get into C, C++, Go, JavaScript and CSS.
 I usually code or play minecraft.
-Mostly into hacking tools and discord stuff, websites.
+Mostly into hacking tools, discord stuff and websites.

 ## Projects
 **Active Projects** <br>